 Mitigating climate changes on health in Burkina Faso

-InfoStart date: 1 April, 2021 End date: 31 March, 2026 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 20-01-KU Countries: Burkina Faso Thematic areas: Climate change, Health, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Institut de Recherche en Sciences de la Santé (IRSS), Burkina Faso Nazi Boni University (NBU), Burkina Faso Project coordinator: Pascal Magnussen Total grant: 11,999,699 DKK
+InfoStart date: 1 April, 2021 End date: 31 March, 2026 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 20-01-KU Countries: Burkina Faso Thematic areas: Climate change, Health, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Institut de Recherche en Sciences de la Santé (IRSS), Burkina Faso Nazi Boni University (NBU), Burkina Faso Project website: go to website (the site might be inactive) Project coordinator: Pascal Magnussen Total grant: 11,999,699 DKK

 Due to climate changes, Burkina Faso (BF) has experienced a continual decrease in annual rainfall during the last decades causing food scarcity across the country.
 To mitigate this, the BF government has established agricultural production and growth centers (“agro-poles”) around existing dams.
 However, these centers impact on population health, as many water-related diseases (WRDs) are climate-sensitive.
 Moreover, the attractiveness of the agro-poles increases migration towards these centers, exacerbating more people to the risk of exposure to WRDs.

 In order to ensure an acceptable balance between the need for intensive food production and control of WRDs, better understanding of the interactions between climate change and human pathogens in a man-made environment is needed.
 Furthermore, it is essential to explore factors that strengthen resilience of the population against climate sensitive WRDs following an artificial change.